 - Amortised cost: Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and profit ('SPPP'), and that are not designated at fair value through profit or loss (FVTPL), are measured at amortised cost.
 The carrying amount of these assets is adjusted by any expected credit loss allowance recognized and measured as described in Note 17.
 Profit income from these financial assets is included in "Income from Islamic financing products measured at amortised cost" using the effective profit rate method. - Fair value through other comprehensive income (FVTOCI): Financial assets that are held for collection of contractual cash flows and for selling the assets, where the assets' cash flows represent solely payments of principal and profit, and that are not designated at FVTPL, are measured at FVTOCI.
 Movement in carrying amount are taken through Other Comprehensive Income (OCI), except for the recognition of impairment gains and losses, profit income and foreign exchange gains and losses on the instruments' amortised cost which are recognized in profit or loss.
 When the financial asset is derecognized, the cumulative gain or loss previously recognized in OCI is reclassified from equity to profit or loss and recognized in 'Net Investment Income'. - Fair value through profit or loss (FVTPL): Assets that do not meet the criteria for amortised cost or FVTOCI are measured at fair value through profit or loss.
-A gain or loss on a financial asset that is subsequently measured at fair value through profit or loss and is not part of a hedging relationship is recognized in profit or loss and presented in the statement of comprehensive income within 'Net investment income' in the period in which it arises, unless it arises from financial assets that were designated at fair value or which are not held for trading, in which case they are presented separately in statement of comprehensive income.
+A gain or loss on a financial asset that is subsequently measured at fair value through profit or loss and is not part of a hedging relationship is recognized in profit or loss and presented in the statement of profit or loss and other comprehensive income within 'Net investment income' in the period in which it arises, unless it arises from financial assets that were designated at fair value or which are not held for trading, in which case they are presented separately in the statement of profit or loss and other comprehensive income.

-Notes to the financial statements for the year ended 31 December 2020 (continued)
+Notes to the financial statements for the year ended 31 December 2021 (continued)

-3.7.1 Financial assets (continued)

-(i) Classification of financial assets (continued)
+- 3 Summary of significant accounting policies (continued) - 3.7 Financial instruments (continued) - 3.7.1 Financial assets (continued) - (i) Classification of financial assets (continued)

 Business model: the business model reflects how the Company manages the assets in order to generate cash flows.
 That is, whether the Company's objective is solely to collect the contractual cash flows from the assets or is to collect both the contractual cash flows and cash flows arising from the sale of assets.
-If neither of these is applicable (e.g. financial assets are held for trading purposes), then the financial assets are classified as part of 'other' business model and measured at FVTPL.
+If neither of these is applicable (e.g., financial assets are held for trading purposes), then the financial assets are classified as part of 'other' business model and measured at FVTPL.
 Factors considered by the Company in determining the business model for a group of assets include past experience on how the cash flows for these assets were collected, how the asset's performance is evaluated and reported to key management personnel, how risks are assessed and managed and how managers are compensated.